csos95/ereader/README.md

 - [ ] get the table of contents from books and insert those
 - [ ] switch the main application over to pulling from the database
 - [ ] make illegal states unrepresentable and clean things up
+- [ ] ignore empty html tags
+- [ ] show something when the table of contents is empty/don't show button

 ## Features Todo
 - book